Linx gaia vaporizers, Portable Vapes and Dry Herb Vaporizers

 The Linx Gaia dry herb vape experience is excellent, it was designed for only dry herbs, keeping the complexity down and making it perfectly suited to its job.

 There is a really snazzy retro chic to this vaporizer, having lines that could be in any James Bond car from the 60’s and a brilliant little OLED screen packed in.
-It is made from brushed aluminium, so it is light, tough and shiny looking.
+It is made from brushed aluminum, so it is light, tough and shiny looking.
 Shiny is good.

 Tough as Hell